 In such cases, the patient can expect to remain in the detox program for as long as 2-3 weeks.
 During this time, the medical staff may decide to prescribe tapering drugs.
 They would do this to help the patient move slower and more safely through the withdrawal process.
 It is entirely possible the patient will move on to therapy while still taking tapering drugs.
 They will do this until the dangers of withdrawal are gone.

 What happens in detox?
 Once you understand the answer to this question, you can begin your journey.
-Serenity House Detox of West Palm Beach and Fort Lauderdale stands as one of the top detox centers in the country.
+Serenity House Detox & Recovery of Jupiter and Fort Lauderdale stands as one of the top detox centers in the country.
 To give each patient exactly what they need, we customize our programs for maximum benefit.
 Our options consist of the following:

 - Holistic detox programs